Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * Verify that you can communicate with the board at its default address.
 For example, to verify a tool board you could send M115 B121 or alternatively M122 B121
 * Use the [M952](/User_manual/Reference/Gcodes/M952) command to change the board address to the required one.
 For example, to change the address of a tool board to 20, use:
 `M952 B121 A20`
+The address change will not take effect until the board is powered down and up again, or M999 B# (where # is the old CAN address) is sent to it.
 * Power down the system and connect the next board to be configured
 * Power up the system and use M952 again to set the address of the new board, choosing a different new address this time
 * Repeat until you have configured all the boards